eldoma/guestbook/README.md

 docker build . -t us.icr.io/$MY_NAMESPACE/guestbook:v1 && docker push us.icr.io/$MY_NAMESPACE/guestbook:v1

 IF FAIL, run this first:
 -export MY_NAMESPACE=sn-labs-$USERNAME # Export namespace as an environment variable so that it can be used in subsequent commands.
 Do this prior running every changes in html or deployment file.

 - Update the values of the CPU in the deployment.yml to cpu: 5m and cpu: 2m as below: kubectl apply -f deployment.yml

 -Open a new terminal and run the port-forward command again to start the app: kubectl port-forward deployment.apps/guestbook 3000:3000

 -Launch application on Port 3000

-- App will be updated
+- pp will be updated

-Please stop the application before running the next steps.
+## Please stop the application before running the next steps.

 -Run the below command to see the history of deployment rollouts: kubectl rollout history deployment/guestbook